CALL FOR SUBMISSIONS

 When preparing your citations and formatting your reference entries, please adhere to the conventions established by the Publication Manual of the American Psychological Association, Seventh Edition (2020).
 For more information about APA-7, please refer to https://apastyle.apa.org/blog.

 Critical essays should not exceed 6,000 words (excluding footnotes and references).
 Please submit your manuscript as a Word Document.
 The text of your work should be in Garamond, 12 point size.
-Manuscripts should be single-spaced on A4-sized paper with margins of 1.25” (right and left) and 1” (top and bottom).
+Manuscripts should have 1.5 spacing on A4-sized paper with margins of 1.25” (right and left) and 1” (top and bottom).

 Please use British spelling, except in cited texts or quotations.